All guides

 Show organizer contracts: the big four to read

 • Cancellation policy β€” Some shows are non-refundable from the moment you book.
-Others have a sliding scale (100% refund 6+ months out, 50% at 3 months, $0 at 60 days).
+Others have a sliding scale that steps down as the show approaches.
 Know yours before paying the deposit.

 • Force majeure β€” Post-2020, this language is everywhere and varies wildly.
 Some shows define pandemic as force majeure (refund/credit), some explicitly exclude it.
 Read it.